The Tale of Despereaux

 My Favorite Author- Garth Nix

-the Keys to the Kingdom Series
+Mister Monday, the first in the Keys to the Kingdom Series |

 So to start this off, I would like to share one of my favorite authors that I found when I was a teenager- Garth Nix.
 Originally from Australia, Mr. Nix has several series and books out, including the Abhorsen Trilogy (or Old Kingdom series), Keys to the Kingdom series, and The Seventh Tower series.
 In addition to these series, he has several stand alone books or collection of stories, including Shade's Children, One Beastly Beast, and a book that is the start of a new series called Troubletwisters.